SonghanWu/yolov8n-SPTS/README.md

 ### 📋 Overview

-**YOLOv8n-SPTS** is an enhanced version of YOLOv8 that integrates multiple attention mechanisms to improve object detection performance.
-SPTS stands for **Spatial Pyramid Transformer with Self-attention**, which combines various attention modules to capture multi-scale features more effectively.
+**YOLOv8n-SPTS** is an enhanced version of YOLOv8 specifically designed for **small target detection in traffic scenes for autonomous driving**.
+SPTS stands for **Spatial Pyramid Transformer with Self-attention**, which integrates multiple attention mechanisms to capture multi-scale features more effectively, particularly for detecting small objects in complex traffic environments.

+This project is based on the paper: **"Traffic Scene Small Target Detection Method Based on YOLOv8n-SPTS Model for Autonomous Driving"**.

 ### ✨ Key Features